 How to Smoke a Beef Chuck Roast

 Before you begin with the smoking process, first you have to actually prepare it for smoking.

 Required Ingredients and Supplies

-After you have considered all the things related to smoking, now it is time to organize your required ingredients and supplies.
+After you have considered all the things related to smoking, now it is time to organize all the required ingredients and supplies for making this beef chuck roast recipe.